Fantastic Mr Fox

 A monstrous stand between Aamer Sohail and Inzamam-ul-Haq, as Pakistan took New Zealand to the cleaners in Sharjah.
-They added 263 for the second wicket, at the time a record one-day international partnership for any wicket, with Sohail belting 134 and Inzamam 137.
+They added 263 for the second wicket, at the time a record one-day-international partnership for any wicket, with Sohail belting 134 and Inzamam 137.
 Ironically, the only two sixes came from Saeed Anwar and Wasim Akram, who had time for only 44 runs between them.
 To cap a bad day for a well-beaten New Zealand side, Dion Nash was fined for swearing at Anwar.

 Birth of Peter Toohey, the diminutive middle-order batsman from New South Wales who played 15 Tests for Australia in the Packer years.
-A right-hander with a touch of Doug Walters about him, he started well in 1977-78, with two fine half-centuries on debut against India in Brisbane, and a magnificent double of 122 and 97 in Jamaica, just weeks after he was hit in the face by an Andy Roberts bouncer.
+A right-hander with a touch of Doug Walters about him, he started well in 1977-78, with two fine half-centuries on debut against India in Brisbane, and a magnificent 122 and 97 in Jamaica, just weeks after he was hit in the face by an Andy Roberts bouncer.
 But England exposed him the following winter, and in five Tests, Toohey made two zeroes, three ones, and only one fifty.

 Test cricket continued to be a breeze for Alvin Kallicharran, who made his second hundred in his second Test innings against New Zealand in Trinidad.
-This 101 put West Indies in control of their series decider, but after Garry Sobers declined to enforce the follow-on, the Kiwis held on at seven-down in their second innings.
+This 101 put West Indies in control of their series decider, but after Garry Sobers declined to enforce the follow-on, New Zealand held on at seven-down in their second innings.
 It meant that the series ended 0-0: it is hard to imagine such a stalemate in a five-Test series nowadays.